Back to sleep, tummy to play

 - Put your baby on the tummy to play during supervised awake time.

 This sheet is not specific to your baby, but provides general information.
-For more information about sleep positions or SIDS, please call the Minnesota SID Center at Children’s of Minnesota, 612-813-6285 or toll-free at 800-732-3812.
+For more information about sleep positions or SIDS, please talk to your health care team.